No fee unless we win.

-If you or your family members own and enjoy riding motorcycles, you are not alone.
-Alabama had 115,114 registered motorcycles in 2015, according to the Federal Highway Administration.
 Motorcycles are a common hobby, and you may even use one as your regular mode of transportation.
 Unfortunately, in addition to the freedom and thrill you get with a motorcycle, you also face a high risk of accidents, injuries, and death.
 Motorcycles offer their riders and passengers no protection from the elements and other vehicles.
 If you are in a collision, you are likely to suffer significant injuries that may be fatal.
 The lawyers at Belt, Bruner & Barnett, P.C. are ready to help.

-No matter who was on the motorcycle in regard to your accident, Alabama motorcycle safety laws may impact your case.
+No matter who was on the motorcycle during the accident, Alabama motorcycle safety laws may impact your case.
 One or more violated laws could influence liability and the compensation you are entitled to, including:

 If you have been accused of breaking a motorcycle law, you need to speak with a motorcycle accident attorney right away.
 An insurer or the other party may try and claim this violation makes you at fault or bars you from compensation.
 However, a minor violation may have had nothing to do with the accident and your injuries.
 Let us protect you and your right to compensation.
-Also, call the injury lawyers at Belt, Bruner, & Barnett P.C. if you believe the other party was operating a motorcycle in violation of the law.
+Also, call the Alabama personal injury lawyers at Belt, Bruner & Barnett, P.C., if you believe the other party was operating a motorcycle in violation of the law.
 This could be evidence of the rider’s negligence and fault.

 If you are involved in a motorcycle accident, you should know what to do after a motorcycle accident, including: